ddre54/Testing/README.md

 Change in master.

-Repository to build testings for project
+Repository to build testings for project.

+Add for pull request (test).